ropensci/roweb3/content/blog/2025-06-05-mentors-2025/index.en.md

 Hi, I'm Carolina Pradier and I will be participating as a mentor in this edition of rOpenSci Champions Program.

-I am from Argentina, I have a degree in Economics and a Master's degree in Social Sciences of Work from the University of Buenos Aires.
+I am from Argentina, I have a degree in Economics and a Master's degree in Labour Studies from the University of Buenos Aires.
 I am currently living in Canada, where I am doing a PhD in Information Sciences.
 My doctoral thesis focuses on the study of inequalities in the scientific field in Latin America.

 Within the rOpenSci community, I am a maintainer of the [eph package](https://docs.ropensci.org/eph/), a tool designed to facilitate the analysis of the Permanent Household Survey of Argentina.
 I participated as a student in a previous cohort of the rOpenSci Champions Program, where my package [went through the rOpenSci peer review process.](https://github.com/ropensci/software-review/issues/593).